 Pasta is a universal comfort food, whether for a quiet night in or large family gathering.
 It is imperative to pair this beautiful, tasty dish with the perfect wine.
 Elevating your dish begins with considering the sauce flavor, cheese and other incorporated ingredients.
 Choose a wine that is higher in acidity than the sauce, to avoid a bland experience.
 If your dish is crafted with creamy sauce, a full-bodied, unoaked, dry white will cut through the richness.

 In most cases, pasta will match well with Italian wines, such as a vibrant, fruit-forward Sangiovese or classic like Pinot Grigio.
-There is plenty to explore beyond Italy for the best pairing.
+There is plenty to explore beyond Italy for the best pairing of food with wine.

 Marinara / Tomato Sauce Pasta